kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // Soft type attempts to evict the target gracefully.
 	// Each active interceptor is given unlimited time to resolve the eviction request, provided
 	// that it responds periodically within a timeframe of less than 30 minutes.
 This means there is
 	// no deadline for a single interceptor, or for the eviction request as a whole.
-	//
-	// For pod targets, the eviction request controller will call the eviction API endpoint when
-	// there are no more interceptors.
-This call may not succeed due to PodDisruptionBudgets, which
-	// may block the pod termination (see .status.podEvictionStatus.failedAPIEvictionCounter).
-A
+A successful
-	// successful soft eviction request should ideally result in the pod being terminated gracefully.
+	// soft eviction request should ideally result in the graceful eviction of a target (e.g.
+	// termination of a pod)
     Soft EvictionRequestType = "Soft"
 )